EEOB-BioData/BCB546X-R/_episodes/04-data-structures-part1.md

 3  tabby    3.2            1
 ~~~
 {: .output}

-The `read.csv` function is used for reading in tabular data stored in a text
-file where the columns of data are delimited by commas (csv = comma separated
-values).
-Tabs are also commonly used to separated columns - if your data are in
-this format you can use the function `read.delim`.
-If the columns in your data
-are delimited by a character other than commas or tabs, you can use the more
-general and flexible `read.table` function.

 We can begin exploring our dataset right away, pulling out columns by specifying
 them using the `$` operator: